okolupaev/AutoSpectral/docs/reference/unmix.folder.md

 - parallel:

   Logical, default is `FALSE`.
-Set to `TRUE` to activate parallel processing using futures for multiple FCS files.
+Set to `TRUE` to activate parallel processing for multiple FCS files.

 - threads: